raviohli/CyberStartScripts/README.md

 remote.py = "Remote Unlock"   - Get numbers, replace dots with spaces, split into three seperate strings, do the math, send back to server. post.py =   "Account Roulette"- The output is not good for this one.
 Yes, it is supposed to look like that.
 Program curls with a user ID that increments by one each loop.
 Watch carefully for output. l7c7DeveloperDisaster = "Developer Disaster" - Curls the URL with a UserID from 1-100.
 Gives immediate flag.
+MBPsphrse.py = "Passphrase Panic - converts wordNumbers list to seperate int values, then creaes a list out of the randomwords file and selects the values given from wordNumbers.
+A bit messy and overcomplicated.